 2. Bare Root or container grown trees

 3. Tree size at planting

 5. Reputation – will cutting corners be justified long term?

 Specifiers and users generally know exactly what they want but specifications can vary enormously, hence the large number of items available in the market.
-Hopefully the below staking methods will shed some light on what can be an unnecessarily complicated subject.
+Hopefully the below staking tree methods will shed some light on what can be an unnecessarily complicated subject.

-There are a variety of different staking methods that can be used.
+There are a variety of different staking tree methods that can be used.
 There are two key factors to consider first:

 1. Size/type of tree

 The choice is normally a simple one.
 The larger the tree, or the more exposed a site, the more support the tree will need.

 Single Stake and Tie